Ayusha-Sharma/cs1180-project2/README.md

-# cs1180-project2 Simon Says – Java Console Game
-Project 2 – Simon Says Game (CS1180)

-This project is a Java console program that recreates the classic Simon Says memory game.
-The game allows the player to choose between two difficulty levels and tests their ability to remember and repeat sequences.

-Features:

-Difficulty Selection:
-The player chooses easy or hard mode at the start.

-Easy Mode (Colors):
-Simon generates a sequence using the colors: red, blue, green, yellow
-The sequence grows as the player scores points.

-Hard Mode (Numbers):
-Simon generates a sequence using digits:
-0–9
-Sequence length increases based on the player’s score.

-Scoring System:
-The player earns a point for each correct sequence.

-Replay Option:
-After a wrong answer, the player can choose to play again.

-How It Works:

-The game prompts the user to select a difficulty.

-A random sequence of colors or numbers is generated.

-The sequence is displayed, followed by a countdown.

-The screen is cleared and the player must repeat the sequence.

-If the input matches, the game continues with a longer sequence.

-If incorrect, the game ends and shows the final score.

-Topics Used:

-•	Methods

-•	Loops

-•	Conditionals

-•	String manipulation

-•	Random number generation

-•	User input with Scanner

-•	Recursion (for repeating rounds)

-How to Run:

-Compile and execute the program using:
+ CS1180 – Project 2
+Simon Says – Java Console Memory Game

+This project is a Java console application that recreates the classic Simon Says memory challenge.
+The goal of the game is simple: watch the sequence, remember it, and repeat it correctly.
+As the sequence grows longer, the challenge increases.

+Overview

+The program allows the player to choose their preferred difficulty level and then generates sequences of colors or digits based on that choice.
+Each round, the sequence becomes longer, and the player earns points by repeating it correctly.
+The game continues until the player makes a mistake, after which they can choose to play again.

+ Game Features
+🔹 Difficulty Selection

+The player begins by choosing:

+Easy Mode – sequence made of colors (red, blue, green, yellow)

+Hard Mode – sequence made of digits (0–9)

+🔹 Dynamic Sequence Growth

+Each correct answer adds a new random item to the sequence:

+Easy mode: random color added

+Hard mode: random number added

+🔹 Scoring System

++1 point for every correct round

+Score increases as the sequence gets longer

+Final score displayed when the user makes a mistake

+🔹 Replay Option

+After losing, the user is asked whether they want to:

+Play again, or

+Exit the program

+ How the Game Works

+The user chooses difficulty.

+Simon generates and displays a random sequence.

+A countdown gives the user time to memorize it.

+The screen clears, prompting the user to re-enter the sequence.

+If the user matches the sequence:

+They score a point

+A new round begins with a longer sequence

+If the user enters the wrong sequence:

+The game ends

+Final score is shown

+Replay option appears

+ Concepts & Java Topics Used

+This project demonstrates key programming concepts from CS1180:

+Methods (modular design)

+Loops (sequence repetition & rounds)

+Conditionals (checking difficulty and correctness)

+String Manipulation (comparing user input)

+Random Number Generation (Random class)

+User Input (Scanner)

+Recursion (optional: replaying the game)

+ How to Run the Program

+Compile the program:

 javac SimonSays.java

+Run the program:

 java SimonSays